juliejonak/Blockchain-Notes/README.md

 <br>

 And so on.
 It will now be mining coins extremely quickly.
-So we need to print a success message that new blocks are being forged.
+We need to print a success message that new blocks are being forged.

 <br>

 ```
 # TODO: If the server responds with 'New Block Forged'
 # add 1 to the number of coins mined and print it.
 Otherwise,